Jannis17/gossip_protocol_expectation/README.md

 of agents respectively.
 The current version of our program will give results in reasonable time
 (approx. 15 minutes) for aMax <= 7.

+The results will be generated in a file with timestamp in the folder gossip_protocol_expectation/results.